sbg-vswir/sbg-vswir-l2b-terrestrial-veg/docs/EWT_ATBD.md

 ## 1 Version Description

-This is Version 1.0 of the SBG VSWIR terrestrial vegetation algorithms.
+This is Version 1.0 of the SBG VSWIR terrestrial vegetation algorithm equivalent water thickness, sometimes referred to as canopy water content.

 ## 2 Introduction